gregvish/l1tf-poc/README.md

 Alternatively, a utility called "phys" is included with this PoC.
 When run on the host machine, it forces some datda into the L1 cache on a single core, and outputs a physical address of this data.
 This address can be used with the PoC on the guest VM.

+# Practicality

+The attack is limited by the following factors:
+ 1) Data needs to be in the L1 cache (only 32KB) in order to be read at the time of sampling one byte.
+For every byte.
+ 2) Each CPU core has a separate L1 cache (shared between the 2 hyperthreads).
+The attacker process must run on the right core.
+ 3) Physical address randomization makes it harder for the attacker to find the targeted data.

+The limitaion of host physical address randomization appears to not be very significant for this attack vector, as on my machine I got about 14 bits of entropy for the host kernels physical addresses.
+Therefore, it's possible to find the very recognizable sys_call_table with 16k read attempts (perhaps 10-20 minutes based on this PoC).
+From there all addresses in the host kernel can be resolved.

+As for the other limitations, the attacker will be limited to reading "hot" (very frequently accessed) data.
+For example, the kernel routing table (exposing host IPs), hard disk ecryption key (if in RAM), etc. However, if the attacker has some interface to quickly trigger a data access on the victim process (for example, HTTP request, IP packet, etc), this data will effectively become "hot" if the request is sent repeatedly.
+An example for such data is authentication tokens (comparison with a hash means the correct hash is accessed in memory).

+# Implications

+It is not safe to run VMs (with isolation in mind) on unpatched VMMs on vulnerable CPUs.
+If a VM on an unpatched ESX server (or other virtualisation setup) is compromised, all data on all other guest VMs and the host may be read.

+A specific interesting case is the use of VMs for strong internet anonymity.
+The user runs a browser (or hidden service) in an isolated guest VM.
+The VM is accessible only to a virtual network interface that can only route traffic over TOR.
+The assumption is that even if the guest VM is compromised, the attacker will not be able to know the real host machines IP address (or other identifying information).
+Using this attack, it is however easy to read the hosts routing table to extract such information.

+Therefore in all such use cases, users *must* ensure that *both* their host kernel and VMM are patched, the corresponding CPU microcode update has be applied by the host kernel, *and* that the VMs do not share hyperthreads with any other processes.